IIP-Sogang/speech-pooling-benchmark/README.md

 ![figure2](figure/figure2.png)

-Additionally,wevisualizeasample speech and its pooling weights induced by our VQ-LP method.
+Additionally, we visualize a sample speech and its pooling weights induced by our VQ-LP method.

 ![figure3](figure/figure3.png)